 It can be difficult to know what successful application materials look like for an alt-ac or DH search.
 We’re happy to take a look at your cover letters and CV/resume when applying for positions like these.

 It can be difficult to know what to expect in a job interview for positions like these.
 We can put together a representative experience of what you might encounter in a job interview, give you a test run, and offer feedback on your performance.

 Alt-ac and DH positions sometimes require job talks, but they are slightly different from typical academic talks.
-We’ve posted a couple of our own job talks here and here for you to see what the genre looks like.
+We’ve posted our job talk for Managing Director and job talk for Head of Graduate Programs for you to see what the genre looks like.
 We’re also happy to offer assistance crafting or practicing your DH job talk.